 The CableLabs PKI shown in Figure 1 is comprised of a two-tier infrastructure with an offline Root CA at tier 1, the apex of the hierarchy.
 The Root CA issues the tier 2 Subordinate CA (Sub-CA) Certificates.
-The Sub-CAs issue the end-entity device Certificates,Code Verification Certificates (CVCs) and end-entity server Certificates to authorized Subscribers (i.e., Manufacturers (MFR) and Cable Operators).
-MFRs embed the device Certificates into DOCSIS 3.1 compliant CMs,use the CVC to digitally sign the CM software and use the server certificates for Cable Operator owned servers.
+The Sub-CAs issue the end-entity device Certificates, Code Verification Certificates (CVCs) and end-entity server Certificates to authorized Subscribers (i.e., Manufacturers (MFR) and Cable Operators).
+MFRs embed the device Certificates into DOCSIS 3.1 compliant CMs, use the CVC to digitally sign the CM software and use the server certificates for Cable Operator owned servers.
 Cable Operators use the CVC to apply a digital co-signature onto the MFR signed CM software.
-The hosted Sub-CAs are hosted at a certificate Requesting Account (CRA).
+The hosted Sub-CAs are hosted at a certified WebTrust company and can issue device Certificates to MFRs via an online Certificate Requesting Account (CRA).
 Low volume end-entity device certificates, CVCs, both signer and co-signer, and server certificates are issued at CableLabs in a Key Generation Ceremony.